 “Bold, imaginative makeover of a 19th-century seafront mansion into a bright boutique hotel with restaurant terrace”

 The groovy restaurant overlooks the waterfront of this upscale coastal town, Lisbon's summer playground, only 40 minutes west of the capital.
-You also get the benefit of the facilities at Riviera Grande Dame Hotel Albatroz, including its pool and a la carte restaurant.
-In short, a perfect spot for a break with your partner or friends.
+In short, it's a perfect spot for a break with your partner or friends.

 - The restaurant terrace is the perfect place to bask in the sunshine while enjoying the best of food and drink